 Next, you’ll want to thoroughly inspect your dried bottles.
 Hold the bottle up to a bright light and look in the opening.
 Look for any cracks or any big bubbles in the bottles.
 Also look for any mold or bacteria that appeared after drying.
 Toss any damaged bottles and rewash anything you want to save.

 Storage is your next concern for your clean bottles.
 You can either go the free route with a 12 pack carton or cheap with a milk crate.
 A 12 pack works fine but will eventually break down.
 A milk crate will hold approximately 25 bottles and will last forever.
 Milk crates are cheap so please don’t steal them.
 Store your bottles upside down to avoid dust and bugs.
 I recommend a closet in your home that is off the ground as a garage tends to have bugs.

 If you’ve completed the above then I’d consider your bottles clean but not sanitized.
 On bottling day start by inspecting your bottles again just in case.
 Next, make a batch of Star San according to the instructions.
 Now use a funnel or sulfiter to coat each bottle in sanitizer.
 Your bottles are ready to go as long as they stay wet.
 Click here for a review on my preferred sulfiter, the Vinator.

-Some people use a bleach or dishwasher method for cleaning bottles but I feel those are overkill.
+Some people use a bleach or the dishwasher method for cleaning bottles but I feel those are overkill.
 I really hate the smell of bleach and the dishwasher barely gets any water into the bottles.
-I’ve had zero infections following my method to a T. Have a homebrew and don’t stress too much over cleaning bottles.
+I’ve never had an infected beer following my method.
+Have a homebrew and don’t stress too much over cleaning bottles.